 2021: The University of Notre Dame officially commits to becoming a carbon-neutral campus by 2050.

-2021: The University was a founding partner in the Saint Joseph Solar Farm and helped make the project possible by agreeing to purchase 40% of the annual renewable energy certificates for thirty 30 years.
+2021: The University is a founding partner in the Saint Joseph Solar Farm, making the project possible by agreeing to purchase 40% of the annual renewable energy certificates for thirty 30 years.
 The 210-acre solar farm is located off campus and operated by Indiana Michigan Power.

 2022: Hydroelectric facility along the St. Joseph River commences operation and produces approximately seven percent of the electricity needed to power campus, depending on how high the water is flowing along the river.